techy804/GM3P/README.md

 # NOTICE
 GM3P has been canceled.
 Its development will no longer continue.<br />
 Usage of the program is, of course, still possible.
-However, we recommend different tools in order to create the best possible experience for you.
+However, I recommend using [G3MTool](https://github.com/y114git/G3MTool) instead.

 # GameMaker Mass Mod Patcher (GM3P)

 **G**ame**M**aker **M**ass **M**od **P**atcher (abbreviated to **GM3P**) is a tool used to merge multiple xdelta mods for GameMaker games and thus be able to play multiple mods at once.<br />

-_This tool was used in the backend of [Deltamod](https://gamebanana.com/tools/20575) for mod merging.
-However, it has been replaced._
+_This tool was used in the backend of [Deltamod](https://gamebanana.com/tools/20575) for mod merging._

 ## How to build
 1. Make sure you have .NET 8.0 or later and Git installed<br />